kubkon/zig-yaml/README.md

 zig fetch --save https://github.com/kubkon/zig-yaml/archive/refs/tags/[RELEASE_VERSION].tar.gz
 ```

-It's more convenient to save the library with a desired name, for example, like this:
+It's more convenient to save the library with a desired name, for example, like this (assuming you are targeting latest release of Zig):
 ```
-zig fetch --save=yaml https://github.com/kubkon/zig-yaml/archive/refs/tags/0.0.1.tar.gz
+zig fetch --save=yaml https://github.com/kubkon/zig-yaml/archive/refs/tags/0.1.1.tar.gz
 ```

 And then add those lines to your project's `build.zig` file: